Climate Action > Shifting to Renewable Energy

 • Introduced the Carbon-Free Alliance and raised the need for global cooperation

 Since 2022, DS Division has been serving as a founding member of the Semiconductor Climate Consortium (SCC), strengthening global leadership in addressing climate change within the semiconductor industry and working to build a sustainable business environment.
-The SCC has carried out a range of initiatives to reduce greenhouse gas emissions across the semiconductor industry through the Governing Council and five working groups.
+The SCC consists of the Governing Council and five working groups.
+By participating in each of these working groups, we have carried out a range of initiatives to reduce greenhouse gas emissions across the semiconductor industry.
+We continuously strengthen our industry network by sharing our carbon reduction best practices and milestones at major consortium events, while actively advocating our perspectives during member discussions.
+Building on these efforts, we are committed to collaborating with various supply chain partners, including our suppliers, to contribute to the global semiconductor industry's carbon reduction and to continuously identify collective opportunities for emission reductions.

 • May 2025 - Established accounting methodologies for the Scope 3 category "Use of Sold Products" within the semiconductor industry